hxAri/JsbServer/README.md

 # JsbServer
 ## About
 JsbServer stands for Java Spring Boot.
 This is a simple Rest API project using Java Spring Boot and also Gradle as project management, and MySQL as data storage.
-Unlike other Java projects, this is only built and developed through the Android Terminal Emulator (Termux) but you can still use it on your favorite PC/Laptop.
+Unlike other Java projects, this is only built and developed through the Android Terminal Emulator (Termux) but you can still use it on your favorite PC/Laptop and any Operating Syste.

 ## Requirements
 Before you try it, please pay attention to the availability of the resources needed to avoid errors: